How cancer treatments can affect your work

 The aim of cancer treatment for many people is to cure the cancer.
-In some cancers that are very slow-growing, or that have spread beyond their original area of the body, the aim may be to control the cancer and delay its progress.
+In some very slow-growing cancers, or cancers that have spread beyond the original area of the body, the aim may be to control the cancer and delay its progress.

 Each treatment only takes a few minutes, but travelling to and from the hospital and waiting for the treatment may take up a large part of the day.